lexibank/sohartmannchin/README.md

-# Notes on the Southern Chin Languages
+# CLDF dataset derived from So-Hartmann's "Notes on the Southern Chin Languages" from 1988

 Cite the source dataset as